 3. You feel more comfortable and can be yourself anytime your real friends are around.

 I am a firm believer that nobody can make you feel inferior or make you feel a certain way unless you allow them to, however, it’s the gut feeling I am referring to when I say a fake friend leaves you with a feeling of emptiness and disconnect.
 You may even feel you have to act, dress, or talk a certain way in order to be accepted.
 This is a horrible feeling and chances are it’s not you, it’s them and your intuition is zoning in on negative energy.
 Remember money can only buy things, not class.

 4. You always have a genuine hug

-You always have a genuine hug, call or maybe a card when you achieve anything special or have congratulations in order from your real friends.
-They won’t try to “one up” your every success.
+You always have a genuine hug, call, or maybe a card when you achieve anything special or have congratulations in order from your real friends.
+They won’t try to “one-up” your every success.
 Real friends are supportive and they are constantly sharing positive words of encouragement.
-You win an award of excellence at work, or land a promotion, achieve a personal goal you have worked on for a long time.
+You win an award of excellence at work or land a promotion, achieve a personal goal you have worked on for a long time.
 No matter what the scenario they will be there to pat you on your back and push you forward.
 Phonies are so opposite its plainly noticeable because they don’t like any attention unless it’s on them.
 They will hear of your success and try to pull the attention off of you and onto them in some way.
-They have competitive mentality with you and their other so called friends around them.
+They have a competitive mentality with you and their other so-called friends around them.
 When you share good news it should never get a response of “well guess what happen to me” reaction or embellishment of their story just to top your proud moment.